A Comparison of Security Guards and Security Cameras

-It is important to decide how to structure your security—do you want guards, cameras, or a mix of both?
+It is important to decide how to structure your security—do you want security guards, video cameras, or a mix of both?

 | ~